Sitting on the land Stardust once occupied, Resorts World opened in June of 2021 to great fanfare.

 A Drink With a View: While Vegas boats numerous elevated bars, few match the view of the Strip provided by Alle Lounge on 66.
 Perched… you guessed it… on the 66th floor, Alle offers a selection of cocktails that land in the $25 range.
 The view is worth it.

-A popular destination, we’d recommend snagging reservations in advance, here.
+A popular destination, I recommend snagging reservations in advance, here.

 Catch the Big Game: The Dawg House Saloon & Sportsbook is a lively sports bar environment to both bet on and watch the big game.